 Inclusive Education – Madagascar

-Thank you for helping people living with the double disadvantage of poverty and disability.
+Thank you for helping people with disabilities in the world’s poorest places.
 Each and every gift you send is truly appreciated.

 Our website processes donations made by either Credit Cards or by Debit Cards with online purchasing capabilities.
 These types of debit cards will typically show the Visa or MasterCard logo on the front.
 If you would prefer to donate over the phone, by online banking or to learn about alternative ways to donate, please give our friendly team a call on 0800 77 22 64 or email us at enquiries@cbmnz.org.nz